Inner Circle railway line: Replaced by direct line

-In 1901 a new direct line to Clifton Hill was opened from the central Princes Bridge station at the southern edge of the CBD through the inner eastern suburb of Abbotsford.
-This meant that Heidelberg-bound trains could run direct to their destination, removing the need for the reversal manoeuvre at Victoria Park.
-The Preston suburban service also ran via the new line.
-However, Whittlesea trains continued to use the more indirect route via the Inner Circle, albeit only from Spencer Street station.
+In 1901, a new, direct line to Clifton Hill was opened from Princes Bridge station, at the southern edge of the CBD, through the inner-eastern suburb of Abbotsford.
+That allowed Heidelberg-bound trains to run more directly to their destination, removing the need for the reversing manoeuvre at Victoria Park.
+The Preston suburban service also ran via the new, direct line.
+However, Whittlesea trains continued to use the more indirect route via the Inner Circle, albeit only to and from Spencer Street station.

 With the loss of the main line services on the Inner Circle after 1901, a series of "roundabout" services were trialled.
-By 1906 a regular steam-operated service was established from Princes Bridge to North Fitzroy station via Clifton Hill, and by 1919 this service was running every hour off-peak.
+By 1906, a regular steam-hauled service was established from Princes Bridge to North Fitzroy station via Clifton Hill and, by 1919, it was running every hour off-peak.

 Electrification of the line between Royal Park and Clifton Hill stations was commissioned on 31 July 1921, but the Fitzroy branch was not electrified.
 Following electrification, passenger services were extended to North Carlton running at 15 minute headways, but from 18 September 1921 they were changed to every 20 minutes.
 Two trains on weekdays, and a larger number at weekends were extended to Royal Park station to serve patrons of the Melbourne Zoo.

-There was the possibility of a revitalisation of the Inner Circle in 1940, when the Ashworth Improvement Plan recommended a subway tunnel with five stations be built under the Melbourne CBD, from Flinders Street to the Inner Circle, with a proposed future subway from the first station to North Melbourne.
+The possibility of a revitalisation of the Inner Circle was canvassed in 1940, when the Ashworth Improvement Plan recommended a subway tunnel with five stations be built under the Melbourne CBD, from Flinders Street to the Inner Circle, with a proposed future subway from the first station to North Melbourne.

-Traffic on the Inner Circle was discouraged by the circuitous route and by competition from the more direct trams to the city.
-Off-peak services were cut to every 30 minutes from 29 May 1944, but from 4 December 1944 20-minute headways were restored on Saturday and Sunday afternoons.
-The passenger service was finally cancelled on 3 July 1948, and North Carlton and North Fitzroy stations closed to passengers.
+Traffic on the Inner Circle was discouraged by its circuitous route and by competition from the more direct trams to the city.
+Off-peak services were cut to every 30 minutes from 29 May 1944 but, from 4 December 1944, 20-minute headways were restored on Saturday and Sunday afternoons.
+The passenger service was cancelled on 3 July 1948, and North Carlton and North Fitzroy stations were closed to passengers.

 Freight only

-After 1948 the Inner Circle line was used exclusively for freight trains serving sidings along the line itself, and the goods yard at the end of the Fitzroy branch.
+After 1948, the Inner Circle line was used exclusively for freight trains serving sidings along the line and the goods yard at the end of the Fitzroy branch.
 The overhead wiring for electric trains was dismantled in 1961.
 Only the main feeder cables needed for Epping (now Mernda) line trains, and for shunting at the Royal Park end, were retained.
 Significant changes occurred in 1965, when the line was singled and both legs of the triangle at the eastern end of the line were closed.
-This left just a single line from Royal Park to Fitzroy remaining for goods services.
+That left just a single track from Royal Park to Fitzroy for goods services.
 The line was officially closed on 31 July 1981.